Use case · Coding agent

 # the next line.
 No more drift between sessions.

-The same vault is reachable from Claude Code, Continue, n8n, and any other MCP client.
+The same memory is reachable from any agent — Claude Code, Continue, n8n, LangGraph, or a

 When conventions change